MarionBaussart/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

 * With a sleep 2 in between each iteration
 * I am invincible!!! when receiving a SIGTERM signal Make a copy of your 6-stop_me_if_you_can script, name it 67-stop_me_if_you_can, that kills the 7-highlander process instead of the 4-to_infinity_and_beyond one.

+## 8. Beheaded process
+Write a Bash script that kills the process 7-highlander.